-The Petko Collection consists of fifteen 19th and 20th- century fully functioning printing presses, more than sixty cabinets of fonts, and other printing equipment, including authentic compositor's sticks and ink balls.
-Special Collections & Archives maintains an active printing workshop, offering two four-credit book arts classes open to UCR undergraduate and graduate students.
+The Petko Collection consists of fifteen 19th and 20th- century printing presses, more than sixty cabinets of fonts, and other printing equipment, including authentic compositor's sticks and ink balls.
+Special Collections & Archives maintains an active printing workshop in support of book arts classes open to UCR undergraduate and graduate students.
 Appointments may also be made for demonstrations and workshops.
-As Dr. Petko himself said, "I don't want these presses to sit in the corner gathering dust.
-I want you, and you, and you to feel free to come up here and use these printing presses, and reconnect with your history."

-Dr. Edward Petko donated his priceless collection in loving memory of his parents, Antonia Bucho Petko and Adam Repán Petko.
+Dr. Edward Petko placed his collection on long-term loan in memory of his parents, Antonia Bucho Petko and Adam Repán Petko.
 He also instituted an annual book collecting competition in memory of his father open to UCR undergraduate and graduate students.

 In addition, Special Collections and University Archives owns outright a bookbinding collection from the shop of the late master book restorer Max Adjarian, which was donated to the University of California, Riverside by Fred and Catherine Adjarian, Mr. Adjarian's son and daughter-in-law, in May 2008.
 The collection of antique binding tools, equipment, materials, marbled papers and samples of fine bindings complements the printing press collection.